rock-solid/wordpress-pwacommerce/readme.txt

 == Description ==

+** FEB 2020 UPDATE: A NEW AND IMPROVED, RESPONSIVE, PWACOMMERCE PLUGIN IS COMING SOON.
+STAY TUNED AT [PWACOMMERCE.COM](https://pwacommerce.com) **

+---

 **[PWACommerce](https://pwacommerce.com) is a mobile plugin that helps you transform your WooCommerce shop into a progressive mobile web application implemented with React, Redux and Semantic UI.
 It comes with multiple ecommerce app themes that you can purchase individually or as a bundle.**

 PWACommerce is **supported on** iOS and Android smartphones and tablets. **Compatible browsers**: Safari, Google Chrome, Android - Native Browser.

-It has been tested on WordPress 4.8 and later.
+It has been tested on WordPress 5.3.2 and later.

 What PWACommerce enables you to do: